averbraeck/housinggame-common/docs/player-satisfaction.md

 The house can also have one or more `initialhousemeasure` records that are activated in a certain round.
 The `initialhousemeasure` is translated at the start of the round into regular `housemeasure` records.
 For calculating the `house_satisfaction`, the algorithm does not have to look at `initialhousemeasure` as a result.

+### Calculation of flood damage
+In each round, flood damage can occur to the house that influences the satisfaction for that round.

 ### Calculation of `house_satisfaction`
 The value of `housegroup.house_satisfaction` is calculated by adding the _valid housemeasures_ for all rounds up till the current round.
 Subsequently, the damage points for fluvial and pluvial flooding are subtracted.